Australian conductor, pianist and composer, based in Amsterdam.

 …of all the means of communication we have, music is the most charming, intricate and powerful.

-As a pianist, Lochlan has appeared in recitals at Carnegie Hall, the Concertgebouw, as well as on Dutch television and radio, including Podium Witteman and Mondo.
+As a pianist, Lochlan has appeared in recitals at Carnegie Hall, the Concertgebouw, as well as on Dutch television and radio, including Podium Klassiek and Mondo.
 He has received awards as both a pianist and composer, including the Newton Swift Piano Award (USA) for being “an outstanding soloist and amiable colleague in accompanying and chamber music”, first prize in the Evelyn & Ralph Thompson Memorial Scholarship competition for singers and pianists (Aust.), the Waveney Wansbrough Memorial Prize for Chamber Music Performance (Aust.) and placed first for his original compositions in Australia’s Fremantle Eisteddfod and Joondalup Eisteddfod.
 He was also awarded commissions to compose new works for the vocal ensemble Voiceworks’ ANZAC veterans commemoration and the West Australian Symphony Orchestra.

 Committed to redefining accessibility when it comes to classical music, Lochlan aims to help new audiences find interest in the art form sometimes perceived as antiquated.
 He believes that we must utilize innovation where possible, commit to educating and connecting with our communities, and incorporate the technologies of our era to better facilitate our art-making.